Yosef Haim HaCohen: Biography

-Yosef Haim HaCohen was born in Mogador, Morocco in 1851 to Yehudah and Simha.
-In 1864, at the age of thirteen, HaCohen and his family immigrated to Ottoman Palestine.
-The family settled in the Old City of Jerusalem.
-He enrolled in the Maghrebi Jewish school for religious studies where his melamed (teacher) was Rabbi Mercado Presko, known colloquially as Hakham David.
-At the age of nineteen, HaCohen married Priha, a fellow Moroccan Jew, but the union was childless.
-In 1897 Rabbi HaCohen took a second wife named Frida, née Shrem, from Aleppo, Syria, with whom he had four children.
+HaCohen was born in Mogador, Morocco in 1851 to Yehudah and Simha.
+In 1864, when he was thirteen, HaCohen and his family moved to Ottoman Palestine and settled in the Old City of Jerusalem where he enrolled in the Maghrebi Jewish school for religious studies.
+At the age of nineteen HaCohen married Priha, a fellow Moroccan Jew; they had no children.
+In 1897 HaCohen took a second wife named Frida, née Shrem, from Aleppo, Syria, with whom he had four children.

-HaCohen was head of Yeshivat ‘Touvy Yisbau’ in Jerusalem.
+HaCohen was head of Yeshivat Touvy Yisbau in Jerusalem.
 He was a follower of the Mekubalim (Kabbalists) at ‘Beit–El’ yeshiva and synagogue and taught at Porat Yosef Yeshiva in Jerusalem.
-Later Rabbi HaCohen was involved in founding and heading “Oz L’Torah” Yeshiva, as he announced in the newspaper.
+Later he was involved in founding and heading Oz L’Tora Yeshiva.

-On 21 May 1900, HaCohen was elected Chairman of the Ma’araviim Community in Jerusalem, in addition to being deputy to the Rishon LeZion Chief Rabbi of the Sephardic Jews in Palestine, Nahman Batito.
-In 1915 after Rabbi Batito's death, HaCohen replaced him as Rabbi and President of the Moroccan Jewish community in Jerusalem.
+On 21 May 1900, HaCohen was elected Chairman of the Ma’araviim Community in Jerusalem, in addition to being deputy to the Chief Rabbi of the Sephardic Jews in Palestine, Nahman Batito.
+In 1915 after Batito's death, HaCohen replaced him as President of the Moroccan Jewish community in Jerusalem.
 In 1919, HaCohen got hundreds of people to sign a petition requesting the Delegates Committee of the Zionist Organization to support Misgav Ladach Hospital in the Old City of Jerusalem which suffered from sub-standard health conditions in the aftermath of World War I.